freidavid/Lake_Constance_Depth_Transect/README.md

 #### manhattan_custom_plot.R
-R-script to generate a custom manhattan plot (used for Figure 3A).
+R-script to generate a custom manhattan plot (used for Figure 3A), modified from R package qqman (Turner, 2018).

 #### partial_least_squares_regression_on_morphometrics.R